rpatel264/portfolio/_projects/2_project.md

   </div>
 </div>
 <div class="caption">
-  We researched different transmission mechanisms to ideate a system that would follow all the requirements, then created a working CAD model.
+The design process included brainstorming multiple gear configurations, selecting appropriate materials, and validating fit through CAD simulations before fabrication.
 </div>

 <!-- 🔧 Final Outcome -->
 <h4 class="text-center mt-5">Final Outcome</h4>
 <div class="text-center my-4">
-  Created a working transmission that can lift up to 2kg at a controlled rate using 3D parts.
+Our approach began with researching various mechanical transmission architectures, including planetary and spur gear systems.
+After iterating through several concepts, we selected a layout that met all performance and safety requirements, and developed a complete CAD model for analysis and fabrication.
+Finally creating a working transmission that can lift up to 2kg at a controlled rate using 3D parts.
 </div>